derevoAM/Spaceflight_Simulator/README.md

 The purpose of this project is to create and describe the flight dynamics of a rocket that starts from a planet and enters orbit.

 Team:
-Derevianchenko Mikhal - teamleed, responsible for interface Shumov Aleksei - developer, responsible for sandbox Khripunov Ivan - developer, responsible for calculating the trajectory of a rocket Aghababyan Spartak - developer, responsible for rendering
+Derevianchenko Mikhal - teamleed, responsible for interface;
+Shumov Aleksei - developer, responsible for sandbox;
+Khripunov Ivan - developer, responsible for calculating the trajectory of a rocket;
+Aghababyan Spartak - developer, responsible for rendering;